 In 2020, we entered into the OUI License Agreement Amendment with OUI to facilitate the license of our rights to the COVID-19 vaccine we co-invented with OUI to AstraZeneca, which is now known as Vaxzevria.
 Our performance obligations under the terms of this agreement are limited to the transfer of intellectual property rights (licenses and other rights).
-Payments by AstraZeneca to OUI under this agreement included an up-front payment and may include payments based upon the achievement of defined milestones, commercial milestones and royalties on product sales if certain future conditions are met.
-We are entitled to a specified percentage of payments, including royalties and milestones, received by OUI from that license agreement with AstraZeneca as set out in the OUI License Agreement Amendment.
+Payments by AstraZeneca to OUI under this agreement include an up-front payment, payments based upon the achievement of defined milestones, royalties on product sales, and may include payments of commercial and other milestones, if certain future conditions are met.
+We are entitled to receive approximately 24% of receipts, including royalties and milestones, received by OUI from that license agreement with AstraZeneca as set out in the OUI License Agreement Amendment.